It’s 2022, planes are full once again and airlines have removed the wavers they put into place during the pandemic.

 - Passengers are allowed one carry-on + one personal item.
 Overhead bin space is on a first-come, first-served basis.
 Elite Mileage Plan passengers keep Elite boarding status.

-JetBlue introduced its low-cost ticket in 2019 and has announced tweaks to the fare for flights after July 20, 2021.
+JetBlue introduced its low-cost ticket in 2019 and tweaked the rules for flights after July 20, 2021.

 - There’s a fee for selecting your seats more than 24 hours prior to departure (you can still choose from the remaining Core seats at check-in for free).